cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

 ## Step 1 -- Create and deploy a Smart Contract

-That's right, it's just one step to create and deploy a Smart Contract using CDP's Wallet API!
+That's right, it's just one step to create and deploy a Smart Contract using CDP's Wallet API.

 Using a new or existing wallet, you can call Coinbase's `deploy_token` function which takes 3 parameters: